Every year, over 6 million people descend upon Munich, Germany for the annual Oktoberfest celebration.

 4. As the date draws near, begin putting the word out via social media of your attendance.
 See who responds, and refine your plans accordingly.

 5. Arrive in Munich, and settle into your accommodation.

-6. (Optional) Buy your traditional Bavarian outfit: lederhosen for the men, drindls for the women.
+6. (Optional) Buy your traditional Bavarian outfit: lederhosen for the men, dirndls for the women.

-7. Withdraw cash from the ATM in accordance with your appetite for beer, chicken, and roller coasters (not necessarily in that order).
+7. Withdraw cash from the ATM per your appetite for beer, chicken, and roller coasters (not necessarily in that order).

 8. Take the subway to one of the stops near Theresienwiese, or walk from Marienplatz if you're staying downtown.

 9. Ride the rides, and eat the food.
 Try not to puke on anyone.

 10. Bust into a tent, with or without a reservation, and DRINK THE BEER!

 For more information, check out the official Oktoberfest website, which offers information in English.
 For photos and videos from this year's party, check out the official Facebook page.